 It was clearly the intention of GEMS Education that the Al Khail school should emulate the success of the other schools; Wellington Academy DSO is rated Very Good by the KHDA, whilst Wellington International is rated Outstanding.

-The other obviously common thread - aside from the name - is that all four GEMS schools offer the UK National Curriculum.
-However, where both WIS and DSO offer I/GCSE followed by the IB curriculum for post-16, and Wellington Dubai Silicon Oasis now offers both A Level and IB Diploma, WEK has followed highly successful (and over-subscribed) GEMS Jumeirah College in offering A Levels.
+The other obviously common thread - aside from the name - is that all three operating GEMS schools offer the UK National Curriculum.
+However, where WIS offers I/GCSE followed by the IB curriculum for post-16, and Wellington Dubai Silicon Oasis now offers both A Level and IB Diploma, WEK has followed highly successful (and over-subscribed) GEMS Jumeirah College in offering A Levels.
 There is a certain irony to this, since Jumeirah College was originally intended to move to the Al Khail site, but parent opinion swayed GEMS to retain its original Jumeirah location.

 GEMS Wellington Academy Al Khail states that its Vision is of "An inclusive learning community in which we enable all students to Aspire, Create and Excel in order to become the future leaders in their field by equipping them with the skills, attributes and attitudes to become successful and happy lifelong learners.